villette0/M10C-Team_Profile_Generator/README.md

 # Team Profile Generator

 ## Application Description
 This is a node application which generates a HTML file from user input.
-In the terminal, the user is prompted with questions...
+A CSS style sheet is also automatically created to accompany it.
+In the terminal, by stating 'npm start' or 'node index.js' the user is first prompted which team member employee they would like to add info for to the HTML: Manager, Engineer, or Intern.
+After they select one from the list and answer the questions they are continually prompted to add more employees until they select 'Quit'.
+Upon quitting, the HTML and CSS file is generated.

 ## Challenge Description
-The challenge required using node.js to create a...
+The challenge required using node.js with the modules of inquirer, fs (filesystem), and jest.
+Inquirer enabled prompt functionality, fs enabled writing the HTML and copying the CSS style sheet, and jest enabled testing.
+Classes were used for the generic Employee as well as derivatives of this with specific Manager, Intern, and Engineer classes.
+Tests are available for each class.
+Each class has unique information that appears on their information card and is added to the HTML via an array.
+While all employees have name, ID, and email, the manager also has an office number, the intern has a school, and the engineer has a github.

 ## User Story